chipchilders/migrate2cs/README_VMWARE.md

 $ ./VMware-ovftool-3.5.0-1274719-lin.x86_64.sh
 ```

-### Setup OVA file location
+### Setup where the OVA files will be stored
-- This is the location where the exported OVA files will be copied to and then served from to CloudStack.
+- This is the location where the exported OVA files will be copied to and then served from for CloudPlatform to access.
 - It is recommended that you use something like an NFS mount point to ensure you have enough space.
 - I will detail the commands assuming you are using an NSF share at '/mnt/share'.
 - The example `./settings.conf` file shows what the config would be if the files where saved to an 'ovas' directory in this mount.